 If you have a child that is four or older (or younger than that, if you’re a brave soul!), let him/her play photographer a bit.
-With your camera on the tripod (or a specific place for your child to stand and hold the camera), preset aperture/exposure/ISO/white balance/focus points/focus, and show him or her what button to press You may be surprised how seriously children take the job of “photographer”!
+Place your camera on a tripod or identify a specific spot for your child to stand, then preset exposure, white balance, and focus.
+I also recommend turning off continuous shooting, else your child is likely to fire off dozens of shots in quick succession.
+Next, show your child what button to press, and take your place in front of the camera.
+You may be surprised how seriously children take the job of “photographer”!

 6. Use a Remote … AND the Timer

 We’ve all seen the images in which group is smiling nicely at the camera, and there’s a blur of clothes and hair entering from the left side of the frame.
 Don’t be that blur.
 You can, of course, simply give yourself a little more lead time with a longer timer setting, but you’re still running back and forth between the camera and the group.
 I recommend getting yourself a remote … then adding a short timer setting.
-That way, you can sit naturally or interact with your child/family for a series of shots (if you know you have focus, just keep shooting!), but you have time to tuck the remote in a pocket or set it to the side before the camera fires.
-You’re not running back and forth, and you can actually enjoy unscripted, real moments instead of having images full of your remote-clutching-fist (you’re not fooling anyone) pointed at the camera.
+That way, you have time to tuck the remote in a pocket or set it to the side before the camera fires.
+You’re not running back and forth, and you can pose naturally for each shot instead of producing a series of images with your remote-clutching-fist (you’re not fooling anyone) pointed at the camera.